junwai/Game/Game Rules.md

 - Shift: You may immediately gain and use one Movement point each time you evade an attack.
 Passive
 - Rope: Move a unit one space at a distance of 3 or less.
 Movement is toward the unit using this ability.
 Special, Reaction
 - Sabotage: Commons deal 3 damage to Obstacles and 4 damage to Objectives.
 Attack
-- Heightened senses: +2 Evasion.
+- Heightened Senses: +2 Evasion.
 Evade Wounding damage as 8 Hit attack.
 Reaction
 - Interrogate: Every time your Elite damages an enemy, increase your Elite's damage bonus by 1.
 Passive

 ### Level 5+: Tier 2
-- Counter: Deal an attack at +3 Hit when successfully evading a Range 1 attack.
+- Counter: Deal an attack at +3 Hit when successfully evading a Range 1 attack from within Line of Sight.
 Resulting damage does not affect Elite damage.
 Reaction
-- Blur: When targeted by Enemy attacks, the enemy unit does not add their Hit modifier.
+- Blur: Gain advantage on an Evasion roll.
 Reaction
-- Familiar Territory: +3 Hit and +2 Damage to enemies positioned within 1 space of an Objective.
+- Familiar Territory: +3 Hit and +2 Damage to enemy units positioned within 1 space of an Objective.
 Passive
 - Critical Strike: A successful Attack deals +Evasion modifier to damage if you roll a 5 or 6 during your Hit roll.
 Passive
 - Cripple: For your next attack, target does not add their Evasion modifier.
 Special
 - Surprise Attack: Increase Elite damage bonus by 2 on a successful Common Attack.
 Reaction
 - Body Double: Switch your Elite with a Common.
 Attacks are resolved before using this ability.
+May only be used as a Reaction during an opponent's turn.
 Special, Reaction

 ### Level 9+: Tier 3
 - Killshot: If the Damage of your Elite at least doubles the remaining health of your target, your Attack is Wounding.
 Passive